 Read on for everything you need to know about this miracle oil.

 While coconut oil is great for some people's nails and hair, it's also one of the most comedogenic oils, meaning it's super pore-clogging to those with acne-prone skin.
 If you have sensitive or acne-prone skin, use coconut oil only in small amounts and never on your face for moisturizing.

-Get Rid of Nail Fungus
+Treat Nail Fungus

-Since coconut oil is a natural anti-fungal agent, it can work wonders on yellowed toenails from fungus.
-If you have a nail fungus on your hands or toes, coconut oil is a natural alternative to try.
+According to Hadley, coconut oil can be an effective treatment if you have a nail fungus on your hands or toes.
 “Massage the oil gently on the affected nail area once it’s been thoroughly cleaned and dried.
 Repeating this twice a day is the most sufficient method until the fungus goes away,” Hadley says.
 And if you notice increased yellow-whitish discoloration and thickening of the nail that's causing crumbling at the edges (or distortion of the nail), it's best to seek professional help.